orlando-source-software/measuring-interest/README.md

 # measuring-interest

-If you're interested in joining in Orlando Source Software, you can either reach me on ODev Slack @bgates, or open an issue in this repo.
+If you're interested in joining in Orlando Source Software, you can either reach me on ODev Slack @bgates, or open a pull request in this repo.
 In either case, please let me know:

 * your ODev Slack handle (if you have one)
 * any project you'd like to have forked